visarutforthaipbs/minenearme-2025/frontend/DEPLOYMENT_NOTES.md

 Created a Vercel serverless function to act as a proxy:

 1. **Added `frontend/api/kokwatch.js`**: A serverless function that proxies requests to the external KokWatch API
-2. **Added `frontend/vercel.json`**: Configuration to ensure the API function is properly deployed
-3. **CORS Handling**: The serverless function includes proper CORS headers to allow frontend access
+2. **CORS Handling**: The serverless function includes proper CORS headers to allow frontend access

 ### Files Changed

 - `frontend/api/kokwatch.js` - New serverless function

-- `frontend/vercel.json` - Vercel deployment configuration
+### How it Works

+Vercel automatically detects JavaScript files in the `/api` directory and deploys them as serverless functions.
+No additional configuration is needed.

 ### Testing